penny4nonsense/kendall-bias/README.md

 * `Kendall Bias.ipynb`: Step-by-step derivation using a Taylor expansion of a ratio of random variables.
 * `Kendall Bias.tex`: LaTeX export of the jupyter notebook
+* `Kendall Bias.pdf`: PDF export of the jupyter notebook

 ## Notes

 * The derivation follows the standard decomposition of the AR(1) estimator as a ratio and expands around expectations.